mazalves/OrCS/README.md

 ### For direct contributors
 * The branch `master` must have the stable version;
 * The branch `develop` is the intermediary branch.
 It must keep a functional version that will be sent to the `master` only when it is stable;
-* The other branches are "personal" branches, they will be used to the contributors individual issues but must be aligned with `develop`.
+* The other branches are "personal" branches, they will be used to the contributors individual features but must be aligned with `develop`;
+* Remember: only merge your branch in `develop` when you already merged the `develop` branch in yours and ensure the results are stable;
+* Keep verifying `develop` branch to keep your branch updated.

 #### Creating a new branch
 * To create a new personal branch, you may start from `develop` branch: